 In the eyes of his children, the elder Khoo was a strict father who recognised the value of education and gave his children the best education he could afford although he also believed in living frugally.

 To him, education was the key to success.
 He donated to educational institutions and charitable organisations.

 Born and raised in Singapore, the elder Khoo passed away in 1998 at the age of 80.
 His widow, Mdm Tan Phek Wan, was a homemaker and like her husband, was an active philanthropist.
 Over the years, she had given generously to support various charities.

 Following in their parents’ footsteps, the children of Mr Khoo Teck Quee and Mdm Tan Phek Wan have donated to Yale-NUS College to establish the Khoo Teck Quee & Tan Phek Wan Study Award for financially needy students.
-In appreciation of their support, the family of Khoo Teck Quee and Tan Phek Wan are recognised as Founding Benefactors of Yale-NUS.
+In appreciation of the support, the family of Khoo Teck Quee and Tan Phek Wan has been recognised as Founding Benefactors of Yale-NUS.

 The family decided to support Yale-NUS as they were impressed by the unique opportunities that the College offered.
 “With the world becoming more global and connected, Yale-NUS provides opportunities for students to connect across many cultures and disciplines.
 Furthermore, we believe that the strong reputation of both Yale University and the National University of Singapore (NUS) will attract outstanding students to thrive in this community,” the Khoo family noted.